Ahmedfir/mBERTa/Readme.md

 It provides APIs to mask tokens, invoke CodeBERT to predict alternative replacements for them and process them, i.e. putting them in place in the original program for compilation and test, or computing their cosine-embeddings similarity with the original version.
+It has been first developed to provide APIs for the code-naturalness study, and we continued extending it for this project' needs.

 ### Code naturalness ranking:
 _Repo_ **(python)**: https://github.com/Ahmedfir/CodeBERT-nt